Doug Easterly, Matt Kenyon

 First place VIDA 7.0 Madrid Spain

-Spore 1.1 is a self-sustaining ecosystem for a rubber tree plant purchased at Home Depot.
-In this project, Home Depot is responsible for the plant in two ways: first, an unconditional guarantee to replace any plant they sell, for up to one year; second through an implied cybernetic contract.
-This second responsibility is the creative content for the work, where the economic health of Home Depot is transitioned through a series of physical computing techniques to a mechanism for controlling the watering of the rubber tree.
+Spore 1.1 is a self-sustaining ecosystem for a rubber tree plant that was purchased at The Home Depot.
+In this work, The Home Depot is responsible for the plant in two ways: First, the store’s one-year unconditional guarantee to replace any plant that they sell; and second, an implied cybernetic contract that is enforced when the plant is placed within the Spore 1.1 ecosystem.